-While celebrating Maha Shivaratri in 2016, one should know the true essence of Lord Shiva.
+While celebrating Maha Shivaratri, one should know the true essence of Lord Shiva.
 As we all know Mahashivratri is the festival for Lord Shiva, let’s know more about him.
 According to Hindu Mythology, Lord Shiva is called the Supreme God.
 He is the destroyer and the transformer, like Brahma is the creator and Vishnu is the preserver.
 Holy Ganga flows from his hair and snake is the garland of his neck.

 There are many forms of Shiva that can be seen in his Panchavaktra (5 heads) form.
 Aghora, Ishana, Tatpurusha, Varna Deva and Braddha Rudra are the five forms of Shiva depicted as the five energies of Shiva.
-Natraja is also a form of Lord Shiva, which is portrayed as the dancer for both destruction and creation.
+Nataraja is also a form of Lord Shiva, which is portrayed as the dancer for both destruction and creation.
 Hanuman is also believed to be the manifestation of Lord Shiva.
 People worship Shiva in the form of Lingam, which is known as Shivling.

 It is said that Maha Shivaratri is the favorite day of Lord Shiva.
 Once Parvati asked about the rituals, which Lord Shiva like the most.
 Then, Lord Shiva replied that the night on Chaturdashi of the Magha month during Krishna Paksha is his favorite day.
 The rituals performed on that day pleases him the most.
-Parvati told this to her friends and then the word spreaded all over the world.
+Parvati told this to her friends and then the word spread all over the world.

-Now, as you know that the day of Maha Shivratri is Lord Shiva’s favorite, don’t miss the chance of enchanting him in 2016 by following his favorite rituals.
+Now, as you know, the day of MahaShivaratri is Lord Shiva’s favorite, don’t miss the chance of enchanting him by following his favorite rituals during Mahashivratri 2020.

 You have read about the legend of Samudra Manthan (churning of milk ocean) so many times, as this legend is associated with so many events that are mentioned in Hindu mythology.
 According to this legend, when gods and demons were churning the milk ocean, there were many objects that came out of the ocean.
 One of them was a poison pot.
 This poison was very dangerous for the universe.
 So, Lord Vishnu suggested the gods to call Lord Shiva, as only he was able to drink it.
 To save universe from this very toxic poison, Lord Shiva drank it all.
 But, it stayed in his throat, as Parvati pressed his neck and the poison didn’t affect him.
 The neck of Lord Shiva became blue because of the poison.
 Thus, he was named as Neelkantha.